 Effect of higher CT burden on ALF of CT

 The actual ALF of CT is 68.
-The ALF of the CT changes with a change in the burden.
-Let us take the same example with the different burdens.
-Let CT burden is 0.335 Ω. The actual ALF can be calculated as follows.
+The ALF of CT changes with a change in the burden.
+Let us take the same example with different burdens.
+Let the CT burden be 0.335 Ω. The actual ALF can be calculated as follows.

 The actual ALF reduces with the increase in CT burden.
-The smaller CT burden will lead to a higher accuracy limit factor and the CT can give a reliable reading at higher ALF even.
+A smaller CT burden leads to a higher accuracy limit factor, and the CT can give a reliable reading even at higher ALF.

 Effect of lower CT burden on ALF of CT

-Now, let the CT burden is 0.005 Ω. The actual ALF of CT can be calculated as follows.
+Now, let the CT burden be 0.005 Ω. The actual ALF of CT can be calculated as follows.

-Therefore, CT burden must be as low as possible for getting the better accuracy limit factor of CT.
+Therefore, the CT burden must be as low as possible to get a better accuracy limit factor of CT.